 The name of an optional transform class.
-Specify from 1 to 63 characters, including letters, numbers, or special characters.
+Specify 1 - 63 characters, including letters, numbers, or special characters.
 The transform name is case-sensitive.
-To use the transform class, you must specify the transform class when you invoke the transform.
+To use the transform class, you must specify the transform class when you start the transform.

 Default: No transform class.
 This transform entry is used when no transform class option (-c) is specified either in the printer definition or by the job submitter.